qjpcpu/ergo-extensions/README.md

 - `AddressBook`:
   - Tracks available nodes and per-node registered processes
   - Picks a node for a process name using a consistent hashing ring (PartitionCount: 10240, ReplicationFactor: 40)
+- `app.StartSimpleNode`:
+  - Starts an Ergo node and loads the `system.WhereIsSupervisor` with a shared `AddressBook`
+  - Provides helper methods for locating named processes and forwarding sends/calls

 ## Quick Start